phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (/ & xs)
 ```
-Returns the nominator divided by all of the denominators.
+Returns the nominator divided by all the denominators.
 If `xs` is empty, returns 1.
 If `xs` has one value, returns the reciprocal of x.

 ## `<`